Basic Yeast Dough – Slightly Sweet, Homemade, Easy

 First we need to “punch down” the dough so we can shape it and let it rise in our pan.

 Work your way around the dough – punch it all down with your fist.

 Now we can shape some buns.

-For hamburger buns you want your dough to be ball shaped.
+To make yeast rolls (or slider buns) you want your dough to be ball shaped.
 For hot dog buns just shape them into an oval.

 You want to stretch the dough around itself and pinch it off at the bottom creating a nice smooth top.
 Be careful not to stretch your dough too far, if you over stretch it the yeast will tear.